kddubey/cappr/README.md

 <!-- [![Documentation Status](https://readthedocs.org/projects/cappr/badge/?version=latest&style=for-the-badge)](https://cappr.readthedocs.io/en/latest/?badge=latest) -->

 CAPPr performs text classification.
-No training.
-No post-processing. <br>
+No training or post-processing needed. <br>
 Just have your LLM pick from a list of choices. <br>
 Or compute the probability of a completion given a prompt. <br>
 Squeeze [more](https://cappr.readthedocs.io/en/latest/statistical_performance.html) out